Arrival

 Intake

 The intake interview is very important.
-We will be asking about your current symptoms (if any) and pertinent medical history.
-This information allows us to design a treatment plan tailored to your therapeutic goals.
-It also helps us avoid any areas that may be prone to injury or exacerbation.
-The interview process will take anywhere from 5-10 minutes for an average client.
+I will be asking about your current symptoms (if any) and pertinent medical history.
+This information allows me to design a treatment plan tailored to your therapeutic goals.
+It also helps me avoid any areas that may be prone to injury or exacerbation.
+The interview process will take anywhere from 5-10 minutes for an average client but may run longer for cases of severe trauma or recurrent TBI.

 PAYMENT